lameTookan/Alexs-Pretty-Neat-GPT-CLI/docs/dev_log.md

 - Tested everything in the menu system
 - Added a few more templates for the system
 - Added a bypass menu env variable to bypass the main menu and go straight into the main chat loop
-- Worked out a bug with the wildcard system preventing the ability for users to use curley braces in system prompts
+- Worked out a bug with the wildcard system preventing the ability for users to use curly braces in system prompts

 ### Dev Notes